scripal-git/scripal/README.md

 ## Contact

-For error reports or any feature requests, please use (Githib issues)(https://github.com/scripal-git/scripal/issues).
+For error reports or any feature requests, please use [Github issues](https://github.com/scripal-git/scripal/issues).
 Only Emails written in English will be considered!